I get lettersPublication date: 20 November 2013

 In discrimination complaints, the taken-as-read subtext is that the discrimination being complained about is unfair.
 It's discrimination to put murderers in jail, to not teach the Flat-Earth Theory in schools, and to eat food, not rocks.
 But those examples of discrimination are generally agreed to be fair and sensible.
-Refusing to allow women to vote or people with different skin colours to get married is not.
+Refusing to allow women to vote, or people to get married if they don't have the same skin colour, is not.

 If someone accuses you of fallaciously appealing to authority, and you're not engaged in some sort of formal logical debate, then they're implying that your authority does not have relevant expertise.

-An immediate objection to this list of people who agreed with this "Scientific Dissent From Darwinism" was that it was an appeal to irrelevant authority.
-About three quarters of the list signatories were physicists and chemists and mathematicians and other such individuals whose academic qualifications were irrelevant to the truth or otherwise of evolution.
+An immediate objection to this list, of people who agreed with a "Scientific Dissent From Darwinism", was that it was an appeal to irrelevant authority.
+About three-quarters of the list signatories were physicists and chemists and mathematicians and other such individuals whose academic qualifications were irrelevant to the truth, or falsity, of evolution.
 Although there's some overlap - a geologist might, for instance, have correct informed opinions about fossils - there's no particular reason to give someone's opinions about evolution any special weight just because they know a lot about protons, airfoils or Offenbach.

 "A Scientific Dissent" also had some signatories whose degrees, even if they were in a relevant field, were from questionable Bible colleges or other unaccredited institutions, which if you ask me makes their opinions about anything questionable.
-Mail-order diplomas in particular, and that extra-special variant, diplomas quietly awarded to someone by an unaccredited institution that they themselves founded, should be regarded as anti-qualifications, making everything the holder says about anything automatically highly questionable.
+Mail-order diplomas in particular, and that extra-special variant, diplomas quietly awarded to someone by an unaccredited institution that they themselves founded, should be regarded as anti-qualifications.
+A person who doesn't have a degree in something may be a very reliable authority on that subject, but if a person attempts to bolster their plausibility with a worthless degree from the University of Some Guy's Garage, everything that person says about anything is, to my mind, automatically highly questionable.

 Many signatories of "A Scientific Dissent..." also didn't actually work as scientists, even if their degree was relevant and from a real university.
 Some had never worked as a scientist at all.
 This in itself doesn't disqualify their opinions, but when you present a list of "scientists" who agree with your claim about the world, most people would not expect that list to contain a lot of guys who got their degree in 1971 and have worked as a house-painter ever since.

-All of these features together combine to make using "A Scientific Dissent" to support an anti-evolution argument readily describable not just as a fallacious appeal to authority, but as an example of pretty much every possible kind of fallacious appeal to authority.
+All of these features together combine to make the "A Scientific Dissent" list readily describable not just as a fallacious appeal to authority, but as an example of pretty much every possible kind of fallacious appeal to authority.